Extreme Nazarene Missions Overview

 In 2009, Extreme moved its operations to Arequipa, a town in South Peru.
 Extreme Peru

 In 2011, Extreme launched Extreme Colombia, and in 2012, Extreme Paraguay.
 Extreme Colombia is commissioned with assisting the largest Church of the Nazarene in the world to build a 7,000 seat coliseum.
-Extreme Paraguay is partnering with Felix Vargas to deploy Extreme’s first urban church planting team of 40/40s to plant a single vibrant church in Asuncion.
+Extreme Paraguay is partnering with Felix Vargas to deploy Extreme’s first urban church planting team of 40/40™ Church Planters to plant a single vibrant church in Asuncion.

 The Extreme Way

-Since its informal inception, Extreme has relied on staff that raises its own support to serve.
-This self-supported staff has been a key to Extreme’s growth and success for several reasons.
+Since its informal inception, Extreme has relied on team members that raises its own support to serve.
+This self-supported team has been a key to Extreme’s growth and success for several reasons.
 One benefit to not having to pay salaries, Extreme is able to keep administrative spending at or below 9% of gross revenues since 2006.
 Donors know that at least 91% of their funds go toward mission expenses in the field.
-Another benefit to the self-supported staffing model is that it can flourish in good or bad economic times.
+Another benefit to the self-supported model is that it can flourish in good or bad economic times.
 As the world descended into a financial collapse in 2008, many non-profits struggled or stopped operations completely.
-However, Extreme grew by double or triple digits both revenues and staff during the worst part of the crisis.
-Extreme's donors found great value in the work they were directly supporting through the staff and were faithful to keep giving in the midst of great economic turmoil.
+However, Extreme grew by double or triple digits both revenues and team members during the worst part of the crisis.
+Extreme's donors found great value in the work they were directly supporting through the team and were faithful to keep giving in the midst of great economic turmoil.

 3 Millions Vision

-Our goal is to have 1 million hours worked, 1 million days of service, and 1 million volunteers through 40/40, Long Term Supported Staff, Short Term Volunteers, and Prayer Support.
+Our goal is to have 1 million hours worked, 1 million days of service, and 1 million volunteers through 40/40, Supported Team Members, Short Term Volunteers, and Prayer Support.

 Join us and watch us grow!